Stuart Barker (Founder) He/Him

 Articles since-71.com/stuart-barker

-Chris Foxwell (Photographer) He/Him
+Chris Foxwell (Head of Photography) He/Him

 Chris is a leading professional sports photographer for Prosportsimages and Milton Keynes Dons.
 He is known for delivering powerful, story-driven imagery that captures the raw emotion and defining moments of sport.
 With an extensive amount of work published in National and International newspapers and a sharp focus and relentless drive, he has built a reputation for excellence across the professional football landscape, both men’s and women’s.